mtgjson/mtgjson-website/docs/downloads/all-files/README.md

 > <DownloadNativeSelect fileName='DeckList'/>

 > ### EnumValues
-> File containing known property values for various data models.
+> File containing known property values for various Data Models.
 >
 > **Note:** Generally, this data is used for documenting data on this website, but is also available to the public.
 >